wp-plugins/simple-subscribe/readme.txt

 Well this one is a no-go unfortunately.
 Just upgrade, or change provider or use a differnt plugin ;).

 = It doesn't work they way I wanted it to =
-Yes, in that case just deactivate and unstinall the plugin.
+Yes, in that case just deactivate and uninstall the plugin.

+If you have questions or concerns contact us anytime at [info@readygraph.com](mailto:info@readygraph.com)

 == Upgrade Notice ==
+= 1.5.1 =
+* 2-way synchronization with readygraph popup
+* Performance update for faster javascript load.

 = 1.3 =
 * Integrated ReadyGraph functionality.